sshashank124/sshashank124.github.io/content/_index.md

 >
 > ***August 2010 - May 2014***
 >
-> Received Book Award for Mathematics (given to one student in the whole High School as chosen by a committee of HS Math Teachers)
+> Received Book Award for Mathematics (given to one student in the whole High School as chosen by a committee from the HS Math Department)

 ---